A plant and compost

 Types of organic waste

 When it comes to sorting waste to use it, there are two large groups that differ both in characteristics and composition and in their disposal or transformation.
-The most common is called Organic Fraction of Municipal Waste (OFMSW), which comes from food and other household and commercial items.
+The most common is called Organic Fraction of Municipal Solid Waste (OFMSW), which comes from food and other household and commercial items.

 The second group is known as green waste, which is produced in green areas and places with vegetation, both publicly and privately owned.
 In turn, this classification of organic waste is divided into the following types: